joeferner/redis-commander/README.md

 ## Helper Scripts
 ### Generate BCrypted password hash

-Redis commander allows setting either a plain text password for http authentication or an already bcrypted password hash.
+Redis commander allows setting either a plain text password for http authentication or a "bcrypt" password hash.
 To generate a hashed password the script `bin/bcrypt-password.js` can be used.
 The parameter "-p" to set password should be given.